Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Introduction

 Our results indicate that our estimated traces closely approximate actual traces, with the best prediction F1 score reaching around 90\%, and support effective and efficient FL across different levels of granularity.
 Specifically, our TCFL approach achieves the highest precision of 82.1\% when prompting at the coarser function level and requesting a single faulty function, and the highest recall of 95.7\% when requesting three functions.
 We also find that using the estimated trace with maximal pruning enables the most efficient FL, reducing inference time by up to 34\% while maintaining the same performance as using the full test code.
-Finally, our results suggest that block-level TCFL offers a more practical trade-off, narrowing the search space more than function-level TCFL while providing more context than individual lines.
+Our results suggest that block-level TCFL offers a more practical trade-off, narrowing the search space more than function-level TCFL while providing more context than individual lines. \annotate{C1.2 \& C2.3}Finally, compared to state-of-the-art techniques, our TCFL method achieves equal or higher FL accuracy while being significantly more efficient and scalable, requiring over 85\% less average inference time per test case and 93\% fewer tokens than the latest LLM-guided FL method.